-The larynx, also referred to as the voice box, is the area of the throat that is home to the vocal cords - two small folds of mucous membrane covering cartilage and muscle that vibrate to produce sound.
-The larynx is used in the processes of breathing, swallowing, and talking.
+The larynx, also referred to as the voice box, is home to the vocal cords.
+These are vital to the processes of breathing, swallowing, and talking.
+The vocal cords are two small folds of mucous membrane covering cartilage and muscle that vibrate to produce sound.

-- Viral infections such as colds are the most common cause of laryngitis
+- Viral infections such as colds are the most common causes of laryngitis.

-- Chronic laryngitis is often caused by lifestyle factors, such as the continual exposure to irritants
+- Chronic laryngitis is often caused by lifestyle factors, such as ongoing exposure to irritants.

 What is laryngitis?

 Laryngitis is an infection of the vocal cords.

 Laryngitis is an inflammation of the vocal cords.

 The vocal cords normally open and close to generate the voice with a slow, steady movement.
 When a person has laryngitis, their vocal cords are swollen.
 This changes the way air moves through the throat.